 Recognizing daily activities in complex home settings using in-home sensors is a well-researched problem.
 We consider the existing solutions that use simple sensors that detect movements of the resident from one room to another (i.e., motion sensors in the doorway) or changes in state of objects and devices (i.e., contact sensors).
-Kasteren et al. use temporal probabilistic models in [20] to recognize activities from sensor readings.
+Kasteren et al. use temporal probabilistic models in [19] to recognize activities from sensor readings.
 In this work, authors divide time series data into time slices of constant-length and label the activity for each slice.
 They use the sensor firings of each time slice to build probabilistic models (naive Bayes, hidden markov models and conditional random fields).
 However, defining a constant length time slice for all activities may not be practical.
 They also do not consider duration of activities.

-Later in [19], the same authors use hidden semi markov models that consider duration of an activity to improve accuracy of activity recognition.
-Zhang et al. [23] also use activity durations for recognizing them.
-Tapia et al. apply a naive Bayes classifier in [17] for activity recognition.
+Later in [18], the same authors use hidden semi markov models that consider duration of an activity to improve accuracy of activity recognition.
+Zhang et al. [22] also use activity durations for recognizing them.
+Tapia et al. apply a naive Bayes classifier in [16] for activity recognition.
 They propose to learn different time slice durations for different activities from the training data and use these durations for building models for different activities.
-Logan et al. use both naive Bayes and C4.5 decision tree models for activity recognition in [11].
-Recent works ([8], [10]) have focused on recognizing concurrent and inter-leaved daily activities.
+Logan et al. use both naive Bayes and C4.5 decision tree models for activity recognition in [9].
+Nazerfard et al. [11] also cluster labeled instances of the same activity based on their occurence times and durations to learn their temporal properties.

 One common problem associated with all the works discussed so far is that they require accurate labeling of activities (either by the resident or by manual annotation after viewing the data) during training which may be difficult to obtain for a long period.
-As an alternative, Kasteren et al. present a technique in [18] to use the ground truth collected in one house to train activity recognition systems in other houses.
+As an alternative, Kasteren et al. present a technique in [17] to use the ground truth collected in one house to train activity recognition systems in other houses.
 However, details of activities may vary significantly from person to person and from home to home in which case this technique may not perform well.

 Barger et al. present an unsupervised technique in [2] that clusters the sensor firings using mixture models.
 Each cluster has distinct time of occurrence, duration and rate of sensor firings.
 However, it does not consider the group of sensors being fired for clustering.
-Zheng et al. [24] also use clustering by a self-adaptive neural network to summarize the timing of sensor firings for each activity.
-Gu et al. [7] present an unsupervised approach for activity recognition based on objectuse fingerprints to recognize daily activities without human labeling.
+Zheng et al. [23] also use clustering by a self-adaptive neural network to summarize the timing of sensor firings for each activity.
+Gu et al. [7] present an unsupervised approach for activity recognition based on object-use fingerprints to recognize daily activities without human labeling.
 This is done by first mining a set of object terms for each activity class from the web, and then mining contrast patterns among object terms based on emerging patterns.
-Similarly, Emmanuel et al. [16] extract activity models from text corpora such as the web and uses them to automatically produce labeled segmentations of activity data.
+Similarly, Emmanuel et al. [15] extract activity models from text corpora such as the web and uses them to automatically produce labeled segmentations of activity data.

-Philipose et al. present another similar approach in [13] to learn activity models from the web.
+Philipose et al. present another similar approach in [12] to learn activity models from the web.
 However, the list of objects used for different activities may not be always extracted from web and mapping them to the actual deployed sensors is also complicated.
 Dimitrov et al. [4] propose another unsupervised activity recognition approach that utilizes background domain knowledge about user activities and environment such as which objects are used for an activity.
 Unfortunately, such background knowledge may not be available.
 Also, none of the unsupervised solutions mentioned so far address overlapping activities which may degrade the performance.